fbirk/AthenaNotes/README.md

   - `src/main/` — Electron main process, IPC, file services
   - `src/renderer/` — UI components, styles, and logic
   - `src/shared/` — Validators and shared constants
-  - `specs/` — Documentation, plans, and contracts
+  - `specs/` — Documentation, plans, and contracts for spec driven development
 - **Hot Reload**: Changes in renderer auto-refresh the UI.
 - **IPC API**: Extend backend features via `window.knowledgeBase.invoke()`.
 - **Styling**: Customize themes in `src/renderer/styles/`.

+> For the dev environment, you can copy the `.dev-storage.sample.json` into a `.dev-storage.json` file in the project root.
+When running `npm run dev` the location in this config will be used and you don't have to select the location on each startup.

+### Technologies

+* [electron](https://www.electronjs.org/de/) - cross-platform desktop application from nodejs app
+* [vite](https://vite.dev/) - as a build tool
+* [spec-kit](https://github.com/github/spec-kit) - ai assisted spec-driven development scripts

 ---